tetsufmbio/taxallnomy/README.md

 In this package you will find the following files/folder.

-    * generate_taxallnomy.pl- a script that will generate files for Taxallnomy database;
+    * generate_taxallnomy.pl- a script that generates files for Taxallnomy database;
-    * get_lineage.pl        - a script that will access the Taxallnomy database to retrieve the taxonomic lineage of TaxIDs of interest;
+    * get_lineage.pl        - a script that accesses the Taxallnomy database to retrieve the taxonomic lineage of TaxIDs of interest;
     * lib/                  - lib folder containing a PERL module required by the script 'get_lineage.pl'.